California now has nation’s lowest virus transmission rate - NewsBreak

 California now has nation’s lowest virus transmission rate

-LOS ANGELES (AP) — California has the lowest coronavirus transmission rate of any state following a sharp decline in cases and hospitalizations after a summer surge.
-The nation’s most populous state is the only one experiencing “substantial” coronavirus transmission, the second-highest level on the U.S. Centers for Disease Control and Prevention’s color-coded map.
+LOS ANGELES (AP) — California is seeing lower coronavirus transmission than other U.S. states as virus cases and hospitalizations decline following a summer surge.
+The state is currently the only one experiencing “substantial” coronavirus transmission, the second-highest level on the CDC’s color-coded map.
 So is Puerto Rico.
-In all other U.S. states, virus transmission is labeled as “high,” defined as 100 or more cases per 100,000 people in the last week.www.ksnt.com
+In all other U.S. states, virus transmission is labeled as “high.”
+State health experts say relatively high vaccination rates in California ahead of the arrival of the delta variant made a difference.
+They say additional measures, such as masking, also helped stem the surge.
+State data shows nearly 70 percent of eligible Californians are fully vaccinated.kion546.com